flutter/packages/packages/google_maps_flutter/google_maps_flutter/README.md

 Cloud-based map styling works on Android only if `AndroidMapRenderer.latest` map renderer has been initialized.
 For details, see [the Android README](https://pub.dev/packages/google_maps_flutter_android#map-renderer).

+Cloud-based map styling works on iOS only with GoogleMaps iOS SDK > 8.3.0.
+For this to be installed you need to set the minimum deployment target of your app to 14.0 or higher.

 ### iOS

 To set up, specify your API key in the application delegate `ios/Runner/AppDelegate.m`: